kevthehermit/DuckToolkit/README.md

 ### Library

-The toolkit can also be imported as a library.
+The toolkit is python 3 compatible and can also be imported as a library.

 ```
 from ducktoolkit import encoder